ollayf/m1-virtualization-guide/README.md

 This is a fascinating technology, which also remains one of the biggest reasons for me to make this purchase.
 If you haven't heard of this term (or RISC-V), I shall spare you the details, however, the main point is that the architecture of the macbook is very similar to that of a raspberry pi.
 Hence, I will be mostly using that as a reference for software that are generally more stable.

 # VMs
-Easily the option with the greatest overhead.
-However, also potentially the simplest.
+Likely the option with the greatest overhead.
+However, also usually the simplest to set up.
 You will definitely need to learn how to use VMs eventually tho...
+Typically, virtualization can only be done with the same architecture, (at least RISC-V VS CISC-V), but in this case UTM can spin up VMs in different architecture.
+Greater explanation in the [notes](#notes)

 At the time of this writing, there are only a few options available for use on the m1:
 1. Parallels Desktop
 2. VMWare Fusion 12
 3. Virtual Box 6.1
-4. UTM
+4. **UTM (free)**
+5. ACVM

+## Note
+ACVM and UTM are technically emulation software as they use the QEMU engine in the backend.
+However, it is primarily used to spin up VMs.
+It is to be noted

 # Docker
 Containerisation.
 This is a technology rising in popularity-- lightweight, less resource intensive.
 Docker strives to run a minimalistic, light containers that are sufficient for whatever app you are using.
 Consider this.